kin-starters/kin-dapp-playground/README.md

 - [Node](https://github.com/kinecosystem/node-sdk-demo-server)
 - More to come!

-## Requirements
+## Prep

+- Your App is registered on the [Kin Developer Portal](https://portal.kin.org/) so you can take advantage of the [Kin Rewards Engine](https://developer.kin.org/docs/the-kre-explained/) and get your App Index
-- Environment variable for server URL (if testing a Back End Server)
+- Environment variable for your server URL (if testing a Back End Server)
-- Environment variable for App Index (if testing a Client App)
+- Environment variable for your App Index (if testing a Client App)

 `.env`